mitdbg/datascienceclass/lab_6/README.md

 You can think of a future (sometimes called a "promise" or a "reference") as a variable which will hold the value of an asynchronous computation once that computation is done.

 When you execute an Actor method or a task asynchronously -- e.g. you call `square.remote(2)` or `dog.has_birthday.remote()` -- that line of code ***instantly returns a reference, even before any actual computation is done.*** This means that your program will not "block" on that line while it waits wait for the computation to finish.
-While this will likely cause you numerous bugs and headaches the first time you write asynchronous programs, it will become a powerful paradigm once you become familiar with it.
+While this may cause you some bugs and headaches the first time you write asynchronous programs, it will become a powerful paradigm once you become familiar with it.

 Consider the following program (assume we have 10 CPUs that can execute each task in parallel):
 ```python